kesenalican/kesenalican/README.md

 Here are some ideas to get you started:
 -->
-- 👉 I’m studying Computer Engineering at Selcuk University in Turkey.
+- 👉 I’m studying Information Management Systems at Gaziantep University as Maaster in Turkey.
 My interests that Web & Mobile tech.
 - 🔭 I’m currently working on Flutter & Web API
 - 🌱 I’m currently learning .NET Core & Vue.js
 - 💬 Ask me about Mobile & Back-end Technologies